ivanreese/DOOM/README.md

 ### Special Rules for Keys

-* For HTML attributes, `lowerCamelCase` is normalized into `kebab-case`.
+* For HTML/SVG attributes, `lowerCamelCase` is normalized into `kebab-case`.
 * An exception to the above is the list of `attrNames` in the code — these are treated as case-sensitive and are not normalized.
 This is essential for SVG, which uses a handful of case-sensitive attribute names.
 * If you need to use a name that isn't a legal key literal, supply it as a string key: `DOOM elm, "-webkit-filter": "blur(12px)"`

 ### Special Rules for Values

-* When setting an HTML attribute, use an empty string to set a boolean attribute: `DOOM elm, disabled: ""`
+* When setting an HTML/SVG attribute, use an empty string to set a boolean attribute: `DOOM elm, disabled: ""`
 * If you want to remove an attribute, pass null: `DOOM elm, disabled: null`.
 * `undefined` values are ignored.